 - Happiness is owning my own home with pasture for my horses.

 - Happiness is watching my horses graze outside my window

 - Happiness is when my dog Sweet Sade speaks in her Blue Heeler voice – woo Woo woo

 - Happiness is when others’ pet Sade, she falls on the ground doing the doggy dance on her back

-- Happiness is curling up in my lovers lap with his strong arms wrapped safely around me as we sit by a wood stove blazing listening to the hush of a snow storm.
+- Happiness is curling up sitting by a blazing listening to the hush of a snow storm.

 - Happiness is waking at sunrise watching the sun wash through the bedroom window, feeling the warm skin of a lover, his breathe on my neck, listening to his voice softly asking – are you awake.

 I revel in meeting new people and changing up life.
 New people have little to no judgments to project upon you/us.
 In meeting new people, everything is fresh – a fresh start.
 This is wondrous, especially if we have gone through major personal and physical transformations.
 Appreciation flows with laughter and smiles.
 Adding these new people to our lives, bringing them into the fold of our current meaningful friends we currently have.
 More important, telling everyone how much they mean to us and our lives, what they bring to our lives creates trust and closeness.
 Give the best of yourself that you are able to offer – BLOSSOM this year.

 - Happiness is watching my horses frolic freely- jumping – tossing their head or hearing their hooves pound the earth as they run home to feed.

 - Happiness is my cat curled up on the blanket at night by my side, warming me through the night – feeling his vibrating purr.